What Is a CRM for Restaurants and Why Do You Need One?

 The data collected by your restaurant’s customer relationship management platform also reveals insights into customer behavior and ordering patterns on a macro level.
 When your CRM shares data with the rest of your tech stack, you unlock new reports that make it easy to identify and analyze sales trends that power business decisions.

-For example, your CRM could reveal that a specific pairing of dishes – wonton soup, egg rolls, and Peking Duck – is very popular with takeout customers.
+For example, your CRM could reveal that a specific pairing of dishes – wonton soup, egg rolls, and Peking Duck – is very popular with takeout and delivery customers.
 You can then use this information to upsell your off-premise customers by creating a meal combo that includes those dishes and a dessert.

 5. An Integrated CRM Facilitates Targeted Marketing Campaigns